Was this her attempt to define creativity?

 Get the “What Is Creativity?” poster

-We created a two-page poster with all the responses that you can download (922 KB), print, and hang near your desk for inspiration.
+We created a two-page poster with all the responses that you can download (922 KB), print, and hang near your desk for when you’re looking to define creativity.

 P.S.
 Remember the timid writer in the introduction of this article?
 The one on the verge of a meltdown over a missed deadline?